hamzaskewl/slinky/README.md

 2. Exercises `ProcessClaim` when a claimer presents a valid contract ID
 3. Creates the receipt and notification in one atomic transaction

 In production, the escrow would be a separate backend service with its own signing keys.
-In this demo, escrow JWTs are generated client-side (sandbox mode allows unsigned tokens via `--allow-insecure-tokens`).
+In this demo, escrow JWTs are generated client-side (sandbox mode allows unsigned tokens).

 ---